StefanoBoriero/PowerEnjoy_Boriero_Brunitti/Flows/Flow of Events 2 and Scenarios.md

 **ACTORS**: User
 **PRECONDITION**: The user must be logged in the app and must be on the homepage.
 The user must not be tagged as debtor.
 **EVENT FLOW**:
-- He selects "Reserve a car" functionality from the menu: he's prompted to the "reserve a car" page
+- The user selects "Reserve a car" functionality from the menu: he's prompted to the "reserve a car" page
 - The user selects the desired search area (either entering  a specific address or selecting to use the current position).
 - The user inserts the desired search distance and presses the "search" button.
 The user is prompted to the "select a car" page.
 - The user selects one of the available cars from the map.